jonasjaeger-sci/mod905/docs/examples/examples-pyvisa.rst

 The drop-down menu contains a few options:

 * Data Loading: re-load the simulation compressed data.
-* Data Saving: re-save the simulation data, eventually in a different format (.hdf5 and .pickle are currently supported).
+* Data Saving: save the simulation data, (e.g. use the compressor tool) in a .hdf5 or .pickle format.
 * Figure save: save the current data selection/picture.
   Several options are here available.
 To further facilitate data handling,
   |pyvisa| can save the selected data in very different ways.
   The idea is to minimize user efforts in data manipulation.